Skip to main content

 • The public key ID is generated on the Tigris side and returned for further reference.

-• Your access-key has to be admin privileges to make calls to CreatePublicKey
+• Your access key must have admin privileges to call CreatePublicKey

 Create bucket on Tigris